How to Maintain WordPress?

 An essential part of mastering WordPress involves maintaining WordPress, and in this article we show you how.
-(If you’re new to WordPress, we recommend that you first read, How to Master WordPress?
+(If you’re new to WordPress and Themify, we recommend that you first read, How to Master WordPress & Themify.
 Oh, and we promise.
 There won’t be any Yoda quotes or references to Star Wars in this article.)

 How to Maintain WordPress?

-In How to Master WordPress?, we looked at how to create Posts, Pages and Menus, and how to install Plugins.
+In How to Master WordPress & Themify, we looked at how to create Posts, Pages (and Menus) and how to add images.
 Now, maintaining your WordPress platform is the focus, and this includes four tasks: backing up your website, keeping your plugins updated, updating the WordPress platform when new versions are released, and optimising your site.
 Sounds overwhelmingly un-exciting?
 Yeah, but it has to be done, and you’ll be a WordPress super-geek once you’ve worked through this guide.